 So how are we going to achieve this?

-- our property programme includes energy saving measures related to boilers, windows, insulation and appliance bay doors.
+- installing smart meters on all electricity and gas meters, have energy saving measures related to boilers, windows, insulation and lighting

 - install energy saving measures on all new builds and where possible refurbished stations.
 37 buildings now have solar panels installed with over 350 kW of generating power.